acropup/Point-of-Contention/README.md

 - In Pick List view, the "Location *Warehouse location*" is often just visual clutter, so it has been removed.
 - On Invoice previews, Contract # and Notes section are enlarged to stand out.

 Here is a short feature list of the **Poise for Point of Rental** scripts.
-This includes both the CSS visual style script `porpoise.user.css` as well as the Javascript file `porpoise.user.js`.
+This includes both the CSS visual style script `porpoise_styles.user.css` as well as the Javascript file `porpoise.user.js`.

 - Auto-login - If a password manager autofills your username and password, Poise will automatically click the Login button for you.
 - Logout Recovery - Point of Rental automatically logs you out after an hour or so.
 Poise will return you to your last page the next time the tab is activated.